TNKatneni/MSDS434/README.md

 test_prediction()
 ```
 ## Monitoring with Prometheus 📊
 Prometheus is deployed alongside the application and can be accessed via a web interface.
+This project uses prometheus_flask_exporter to expose metrics from the Flask application

 The Prometheus UI can be accessed here: http://3.235.130.3:9090/